sjcockell/mmb8052/practicals/practical_06/practical_06.md

 # Multiple Sequence Alignment

 If we want to explore the evolutionary relationships between more than two sequences, we need different methods to those outlined above, which do not naturally extend to align a greater number of inputs.
 Computational multiple sequence alignment strategies began to be explored in the late 1980s and many methods have been published since then.
 Multiple sequence alignment is a multi-dimensional problem, which unlike pairwise alignment does not have an optimal solution (or at least not one which is computationally tractable).
-Most methods therefore use heuristic methods to take shortcuts on the route to an acceptable solution (a heuristic is an approach to problem solving that does not guaratee an optimal result, but is nevertheless sufficient for reaching an adequate approximation).
+Most methods therefore use heuristic methods to take shortcuts on the route to an acceptable solution (a heuristic is an approach to problem solving that does not guarantee an optimal result, but is nevertheless sufficient for reaching an adequate approximation).

-There are a number of different approaches taken to constructing multiple sequence alignments, though in practise the actual algorithmic approach matters less than the perceived accuracy of the output (and other metrics such as computational efficiency).
+There are a number of different approaches taken to constructing multiple sequence alignments, though in practice the actual algorithmic approach matters less than the perceived accuracy of the output (and other metrics such as computational efficiency).
 Below is a brief summary of the major modern methods.

 ### T-Coffee

 [T-Coffee](https://tcoffee.org/Projects/tcoffee/index.html) is a modern *progressive* alignment based method.
 A progressive alignment strategy builds a sequence alignment by adding sequences to an initial pairwise alignment, which is made with the closest two sequences.
 A progressive alignment process begins with the construction of a _guide tree_ - which models the relationships between the sequences to be aligned.
 The alignment is then constructed on the basis of the branching of this tree, with the closest two sequences aligned first, then the next closest aligned to that alignment and so on.

-Progressive alignment methods are effcient, and can produce large alignments quickly, but they are generally not very accurate when all of the sequences to be aligned are distantly related.
+Progressive alignment methods are efficient, and can produce large alignments quickly, but they are generally not very accurate when all of the sequences to be aligned are distantly related.
 The principal problem with progressive alignment is that errors made at any stage in growing the MSA are then propagated through to the final result.

 T-Coffee attempts to overcome this limitation by using local alignments (made with LALIGN) to more accurately construct and weight the guide tree.